-Puerta del Sol is one of the most famous and crowded squares in Madrid.
-There you will find three well-known places, such as the Post Office, it is the oldest building in the square and the most famous because that is where the bells of December 31 of each year are issued.
+Puerta del Sol is one of the most famous and crowded squares of Madrid.
+You will find 3 well known places, like the Post Office, which is the oldest building of the park and the most famous.
+Mainly because they ring the bells every 31st of December, every year.

 The Bear and the Madroño: it is the symbol of Madrid, at the moment it is in the corner with the Alcalá street.

 The Kilometer zero: it is the point where the radial roads of Spain begin, the typical thing is to take a picture on top of it.